 Selling Crafts & Products Online

-The idea of selling products online is a huge field but it’s also one that has a lot of potential.
+The idea of selling products online is a huge field but it’s also one that has a lot of potentials.
 In fact, some people end up turning this field into an entire business.
 For the most part, there are two main categories to consider here.

 The first is selling products that you have created.
 For example, many people take to websites to sell handicrafts.
 Etsy is one well-known place for doing this but there are many similar sites out there as well.